 Urban Intonation, by Brian House, remixes the sounds of New York’s rat citizens.

-Ace Hotel Lobby
+@ Ace Hotel Lobby in New York, NY

 Acoustic Infrastructure is a sound art exhibition that examines the sound of the everyday.
 This exhibition takes sound art outside of museums and gallery spaces, embedding it into the semi-public space of the lobby of the Ace Hotel in Manhattan.
 By commandeering public address systems that are already in place, used for sonic signage, Acoustic Infrastructure provokes listeners to imagine a city where sound art intermingles with advertisements and muzak.
 (Read more about this concept in the special issue of Continent Journal.)